Decision-Neuroscience-Lab/coding-workshop-material/Introduction-to-Git.md

 ## Setting up a Git account

+### Github

 Create a Github account.
 This will allow you to be added to the Decision Neuroscience Lab group and contribute to code for experiments and analyses.
 You can do this at [github.com](https://github.com).

 ![githubsignup](images/Githubsignup.png)

+### BitBucket

+The lab will be hosting projects on BitBucket in the future.
+When you create a BitBucket account, use a **.edu** email to get unlimited private repositories.
+You can do this at [bitbucket.org](https://bitbucket.org)

 ## Joining the Decision Neuroscience Lab organisation

 Get added to a team in the Decision Neuroscience Lab organisation.
 This is an account which hosts code for completed and in-progress projects.
 Ask Daniel F or Will and they will add you to the organisation.

 The organisation Github page can be found [here](https://github.com/Decision-Neuroscience-Lab).

+The organisation Bitbucket page can be found [here](https://bitbucket.org/Decision-Neuroscience-Lab/)

 ## Download and install an application that interfaces with Git

 Download and install an application that interfaces with Git.
 Which program you use depends on your personal preferences.
-Some popular programs are [SourceTree](www.sourcetreeapp.com/) and [TortoiseGit](https://tortoisegit.org/) (but please send me recommendations of other good alternatives).
+Some popular programs are [SourceTree](www.sourcetreeapp.com/), [Github Desktop](https://desktop.github.com/) and [TortoiseGit](https://tortoisegit.org/) (but please send me recommendations of other good alternatives).
 For this project I would recommend SourceTree as it is relatively easy to learn.

 A tutorial for SourceTree can be found [here](https://github.com/GSoft-SharePoint/Dynamite/wiki/Getting-started-with-SourceTree,-Git-and-git-flow).